 You will want to make sure that you have fully researched the adoption requirements in your state to be aware of what will be expected of you before you start your adoption journey.

-Whatever your deciding factors are that come into play when you make the decision to adopt a child, feel confident that you gave ample consideration to your options as well as your personal reasons for your decision.
+Whatever your deciding factors are that come into play when you decide to adopt a child, feel confident that you gave ample consideration to your options as well as your reasons for your decision.

 Pros of Adoption